Menard Press

 The Menard Press is a small-press independent publisher founded by Anthony Rudolf.
-It started as a magazine in 1969 and put out its first book in 1971.
-Today Menard Press is an imprint run by publisher Elte Rauch.
+It started as a magazine in 1969 and published its first book in 1971.
+Today, Menard Press is an imprint run by publisher Elte Rauch.

-The Menard Press has specialised in literary translation, mainly of poetry.
+The Menard Press has specialised in literary translation, mainly poetry.
 In addition to literary texts – original and translated poetry, original and translated fiction, non-fiction, art and literary criticism – the press has published essays on the nuclear issue (by Sir Martin Ryle and Lord Zuckerman, among others) as well as works and testimonies by survivors of Nazism, including the first English edition of Primo Levi's poems.